wp-plugins/add-to-any/README.txt

 Helps readers **share**, **save**, **bookmark**, and **email** your posts and pages using **any service**, such as Delicious, Digg, Facebook, Twitter, and over 100 more social bookmarking and sharing sites.
 The button comes with Add to Any's customizable **Smart Menu**, which **places the services visitors use at the top of the menu**, based on each visitor's browsing history.

+<a href="http://www.addtoany.com/" title="Sharing button widget" target="_blank">Share Button</a> (demo) | <a href="other_notes/">Changelog</a>

 The E-mail tab makes it easy to share via Gmail, Y!
 Mail, Hotmail, AOL, and any other web-based e-mailer or desktop program.
-The Bookmark or Add to Favorites tab helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera etc.).
+The **Add to Favorites** button (or Bookmark tab) helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera, etc.).

-**Individual service icons** let you optimize your blog posts for specific social destinations.
+Individual **service icons** let you optimize your blog posts for specific social sites.

 * Add to Any <a href="http://www.addtoany.com/blog/smart-menus-the-services-your-visitors-use-displayed-first/" target="_blank">Smart Menu</a>
 * Includes all services
 * Individual service links (**new!**)
 * Services updated automatically
-* WordPress optimized, localized (i18n for English, Spanish, Chinese, Danish)
+* WordPress optimized, localized (i18n for English, Spanish, Chinese, Danish, Belarusian)
 * Google Analytics integration
 * Many more publisher and user features

-<a href="http://www.addtoany.com/" title="Sharing button widget" target="_blank">Share Button</a> (demo) | <a href="other_notes/">Changelog</a>
+See also:

-See also, the <a href="/extend/plugins/add-to-any-subscribe/" title="WordPress RSS Subscribe plugin">Subscribe button</a> plugin.
+* The <a href="/extend/plugins/add-to-any-subscribe/" title="WordPress RSS Subscribe widget plugin">Subscribe button</a> plugin
+* The <a href="http://www.addtoany.com/buttons/for/wordpress_com" title="WordPress.com sharing button widget" target="_blank">Share button for WordPress.com</a> blogs

 == Installation ==